Masoud647/Masoud647.github.io/README.md

 The main point of this project is to create a new parts crib system that is more efficient and more advanced than just using paper slips to sign out item from the crib.
-What I have in mind for the project is to create a barcode scanner using either a web cam or either a laser scanner (if we can afford one) to scan student numbers and items that will be checked out by the students.
+What we have in mind for the project is to create a barcode scanner using either a web cam or either a laser scanner (if we can afford one) to scan student numbers and items that will be checked out by the students.